-How much do they cost?
+How much does a conveyancing solicitor cost?

-According to the Homeowners Alliance, they can cost between £500 and £1,500 for the legal fees alone.
+According to the Homeowners' Alliance, solicitors and conveyancers can cost between £500 and £1,500 for the legal fees alone.
 On top of this you'll have to pay for:

-- Title deeds – proof you own the property, normally held by the Land Registry (£25)
+- Title deeds – proof you own the property, normally held by the Land Registry (£25).

-- Property fraud fee – protects your property from being sold or mortgaged fraudulently (£10)
+- Property fraud fee – protects your property from being sold or mortgaged fraudulently (£10).

-- Transferring ownership – a fee paid to the Land Registry on completion (£200-£300)
+- Transferring ownership – a fee paid to the Land Registry on completion (£200-£500).

 - Bank or telegraphic transfer (CHAPS) – unless you're remortgaging with the same lender, your funds are transferred to your bank (£20-£30).

-- Money-laundering checks: Checking the buyers are who they say they are (£8 per person)
+- Money-laundering checks – checking the buyers are who they say they are (£8 per person).

-Check reviews of both online and high street conveyancers and solicitors and if you know someone who's moved in the past year, ask them if they'd recommend their solicitor.
+Check reviews of online and high street conveyancers and solicitors and if you know someone who's moved in the past year, ask them if they'd recommend their solicitor.
 It's important to hire someone you're happy to work with as you'll most likely have a lot of contact with them.
-Going with a bad solicitor could really slow down the selling process and risk a sale, so it's worth doing your research.
+Going with a bad solicitor could really slow down the selling process and risk your sale falling through, so it's worth doing your research.

 |Agency fees||£0 - £395||£99 - £1,695||£2,034 - £8,136|